Games-of-Ayaan/Hide-It/README.md

-# HideIt: Sci-Fi Encrypt / Decrypt 💾🔒
+# HideIt: Encrypt / Decrypt 💾🔒
 hideIt is a next-generation, browser-based data encryption platform designed to secure your files using cutting-edge client-side cryptography.
 Upload any file—image, video, document, or archive—and transform it into a stream of mysterious, shareable symbols, secured by a unique, local key.

 Absolute privacy is the core protocol.
 All encryption and decryption processes occur directly in your browser, ensuring zero server-side processing and zero data leakage.